-The earliest known farming in the Hunsader family began in the late 1800’s with great-grandfather Henry Hunsader’s dairy farm located in Alaska, WI.
-He later moved his family to Manitowoc, WI where descendants still run a dairy operation.
+The earliest known farming in the Hunsader family began in the late 1800’s with great-grandfather Leonard Hunsader’s dairy farm located in Alaska, WI.
+He later moved his family - including his son Henry - to Manitowoc, WI where descendants still run a dairy operation today.

 Over time, the airport in Manitowoc expanded and acquired the Hunsader’s farmland in the process, presenting their family with an opportunity to embark on a new farming journey.
 In 1967, Henry’s son Donald, his two brothers and their families, including 10 small children, set their sights on Bradenton, Florida and hopped into 3 cars and an 18-foot box truck to move all that they had between them, and put their roots down in a place without such harsh winters.
 It was here that they found land that remains in the family to this day; they named the business Hunsader Brothers and began a new life as tomato farmers.

 In 1990, five of the Hunsader brothers’ children purchased the farm from their fathers and changed its name to Hunsader Farms.
 Over the years, the farm grew to produce crops beyond tomatoes, and has become known regionally for its impressive family events, such as the fall Pumpkin Festival and winter Country Christmas.

 In 2005, Hunsader Farms acquired over 400 acres in beautiful Western North Carolina, now known as Jeter Mountain Farm.
 The rolling hills between Hendersonville and Brevard carry a farming history of their own.
 The deeds date back to 1813 and outline a rich tapestry of dairy farming, growing hay and corn, and housing cattle and horses.